JBSO

 All kicks resulting from fouls and misconduct can be direct or indirect.
 A free kick is taken from where the offence occurred.

-SLIDE TACKLING IS NOT ALLOWED AT THIS LEVEL
+SLIDE TACKLING IS NOT ALLOWED AT THIS LEVEL(Except Goal Keeper when done properly)

 Fouls